nzakas/understandinges6/manuscript/10-Arrays.md

 In this code, the `numbers` object is an iterable so it can be passed directly to `Array.from()` to convert its values into an array.
 The mapping function adds one to each number so the resulting array contains 2, 3, and 4 instead of 1, 2, and 3.

 I> If an object is both array-like and iterable, then the iterator is used by `Array.from()` to determine the values to convert.

+## Array Size Limits

+Most developers are unaware that arrays have a limit on the number of elements they can contain.
+The limit is set at 2^53 elements for each array, and in ECMAScript

 ## New Methods